Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Forsyth, MO.
-A DWI/DUI arrest in Forsyth, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
-The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Forsyth, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.
+If you’ve been arrested for DWI/DUI in Forsyth, MO, your ability to drive is at stake.
+The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

 You have only 15 days following your arrest to request this hearing.
 Don’t wait—protect your license by contacting a Forsyth, MO DWI administrative hearing lawyer at Combs Waterkotte now.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Forsyth, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Forsyth, MO.